-When installing in Operating Theatres we use a configuration designed especially to address the particular needs of Surgeons and other theatre staff.
-This configuration we call a 'locking interlock system' (explained here).
+When installing in Operating Theatres a configuration designed especially to address the particular needs of Surgeons and other theatre staff is used.
+This configuration called a 'locking interlock system' (explained here).
 As well as performing interlock functions the system will automatically switch the illuminated laser warning signs.

 Please contact our sales department with details of the operating theatre size, number of doors etc, and we will be pleased to offer a quotation for supply, installation and commissioning.

 Additionally the document adopted by the UK as the Laser Safety User Guide (IEC TR 60825-14 'Safety of Laser Products Part 14 - A Users Guide) states that interlocks should be used for all Class 3B and Class 4 lasers unless a risk assessment can show that they are not necessary.

 Traditionally, interlocks have been unpopular in hospitals as they can disable the laser at the time when the surgeon wants to use it.
 Lasermet have addressed this problem by designing a laser interlock system which both protects the staff and protects the integrity of the operation by preventing interruptions to the laser.
-This is achieved by the use of maglocks on the doors which are powered up whenever the laser is enabled, so preventing casual opening of doors.
+This is achieved by using maglocks on the doors which are powered up whenever the laser is enabled, so preventing casual opening of doors.